 The Trustees of the Putnam Funds have delegated proxy voting authority for the securities held in the funds' portfolios to Putnam Management and have approved Putnam Management's current proxy voting guidelines and procedures.
 Putnam Management has retained an independent proxy voting service to assist in vote analysis, implementation, recordkeeping and reporting services.
 The proxy voting guidelines summarize Putnam Management's positions on various issues of concern to investors and provide direction to the proxy voting service as to how fund portfolio securities should be voted on proposals dealing with particular issues.
-The proxy voting procedures explain the role of Putnam Management personnel and the proxy voting service in the proxy voting process, describe the procedures for referring matters involving investment considerations to the investment personnel of Putnam Management, and describe the procedures for handling potential conflicts of interest.
-Putnam Management's proxy voting guidelines and procedures are included in this SAI as Appendix A. The Trustees will review the funds' proxy voting from time to time and will review annually Putnam Management's proxy voting guidelines and procedures.
-Information regarding how the funds' proxies relating to portfolio securities were voted during the 12-month period ended June 30, 2023 is available on the Putnam Individual Investor website, www.putnam.com/individual, and on the SEC's website at www.sec.gov.
-If you have questions about finding forms on the SEC's website, you may call the SEC at 1-800-SEC-0330.
+The proxy voting procedures explain the role of Putnam Management personnel and the proxy voting service in the proxy voting process, describe the procedures for referring matters involving investment considerations to the investment personnel of Putnam Management, and describe the procedures are included in this SAI as Appendix A. The Trustees will review the funds' proxy voting from time to time and will review annually Putnam Management's proxy voting guidelines and procedures.
+Information regarding how the funds' proxies relating to portfolio securities were voted during the 12-month period ended June 30, 2023 is available on the Putnam Individual Investor website, www.putnam.com/individual, and on the SEC at 1-800-SEC-0330.